 Final pro-tip: the pedal on the left hand side of the bike screws out (and in) the ‘wrong way’.
 So, for loosening the pedal, you’ll need to turn it clockwise.
 The right hand pedal follows the normal in/out conventions.

 Actually, it turns out that Condor Cycles have conveniently prepared a longer post with photos.
 Don’t say I never give you anything.

 If you have a healthy disregard for saving money, you can, if you wish, get a power meter that fits inside your pedal and records your power output as you ride.
 Yes, inside your pedal.
 What next?
 Monkey tennis?

 After a protracted development period (something like 3 years), with a number of false starts, Garmin released its Vector pedal-based power meter in September 2013.
-At the very least, it comes in an attractive box (it should do, given the £1,350 cost).
+At the very least, it came in an attractive box (which it should do, given the price).